Our Process

 • We investigate with partners and community members the history and context that has led to the proposed project, honestly identifying institutional harms, pain points, and impacted partnerships.
 We define shared values, as well as stakeholder goals and interests.

-• We create an advisory committee made up of individuals who are personally impacted by a specific issue.
+• We create a community action council made up of individuals who are personally impacted by a specific issue.
 Because they understand the issue better than anyone else, we elevate community members as project leaders in accurately identifying and solving the problems they experience.

 • We support community members to use their expertise to describe the problem, design the process to understand it and develop tools to gather information.

-• We train advisory committee members in data collection to work with the research team to connect with community members through a shared purpose to solve a common problem.
+• We train action council members in data collection to work with the research team to connect with community members through a shared purpose to solve a common problem.

-• We make data understandable and clear so community members who haven’t been part of the advisory committee can make sense of what it means, identify where we have misunderstood or made mistakes, and surface multiple solutions.
+• We make data understandable and clear so community members who haven’t been part of the action council can make sense of what it means, identify where we have misunderstood or made mistakes, and surface multiple solutions.

 • Based on the data and community input, we identify policies, practices and systems changes that will lead to concrete improvements in community members’ lives — and shift relationships and power dynamics between the institutional partner and impacted community beyond the project.